• Skip to primary navigation

 We also partner closely with guardians (when appropriate), offering tools and insight to support your child’s progress outside of therapy.

-Our Therapists Who Specialize in Child and Youth Counselling
+Our Therapists With Specialized Training in Child and Youth Counselling

-Meet our therapists who specialize in child and youth counselling.
+Meet our therapists who work in child and youth counselling.
 Each brings specialized training and a compassionate approach to help children and teens.

 Laura Clark